-- Edit G2Module.ini, add the BACKEND keyword to the SQL section.
-Note, the CONNECTION string is set to be the the CORE node.
+- Edit G2Module.ini and add the BACKEND keyword to the SQL section.
+Note, the CONNECTION string is set to be the CORE node.

 Add a new section defining each auxiliary cluster using the database connection URI for your database system.
 This example is for SQLite.

 - Add another section describing which tables sit in each cluster

 The connection strings above are for a simple SQLite example.
 Modify the connection strings for your database system, details can be found in the applicable articles in the technical database sub-section.
 In this SQLite example, the connection strings each point to a separate SQLite DB file.

 In an enterprise-level RDBMS, the connection string for each of the 3 nodes would point to each distinct RDBMS instance and associated schema.

 At this point, it is wise to go back to the CORE database and rename the LIB_FEAT, RES_FEAT_STAT, and RES_FEAT_EKEY tables so that no one accidentally runs against the system without the clustered configuration.

 That's it!
 You can now run G2Loader.py, or your own applications normally with Senzing utilizing all three database nodes.

 Note: If you have been provided SQL queries to run for Senzing health analysis, recognize the tables above have been moved so you will need to run the query on the correct database node.